Compare Payment Gateway Quotes

 Types of payment processors

-2. Payment service providers (PSPs)
+1. Payment service providers (PSPs)

-3. Integrated payment gateways
+2. Integrated payment processors

-How to choose a payment processor
+How to choose the best payment processor

 Smart tip: Consider the volume of transactions your business processes and see which fee structure suits you the most.
 E.g. the percentage structure or the fixed transaction fee structure.